 Our number one priority is your purchase and getting the most for your money.
 Each agent that works with ADDvantage® has buyer skills that are exceptional, has demonstrated their professionalism through work ethic, real estate contract knowledge and excellent local knowledge.
 ADDvantage® holds MLS board memberships in most Florida cities.

-Why Sell a house through GetMoreOffers.com?
-Because our discount MLS listing plans save Florida by owners at least 50% in commissions.
+Why Sell your home through GetMoreOffers.com?
+Because our flat fee MLS listing plans save Florida by owners at least 50% in commissions.

 ADDvantage® is an advocate of buyers and sellers.
-Our website, GetMoreOffers.com, is recognized as one of Florida's most popular discount MLS listing services.
-Sellers throughout Florida can list their homes on the MLS through our flat fee MLS listing plan or use our deeply discounted full-service MLS listing plans such as Professional ADDvantage™.
+Our website, GetMoreOffers.com, is recognized as one of Florida's top rated discount MLS listing services.
+Sellers throughout Florida can list their homes by owner through our flat fee MLS listing plan or use our deeply discounted full-service MLS listing programs such as Professional ADDvantage™.

 Call anytime for more assistance, 727-942-2929 or 1-877-232-9695